The Diwali festival is a popular festival of lights which is celebrated by Hindus, Sikhs and Jains throughout the world.

 As well as the oil lamps, there are several other traditions during the Diwali Festival, including visiting families and sharing a feast, fireworks and worshipping Lakshmi, the Hindu Goddess of Wealth.

-As a foster carer, it is not essential that you share the same religion or cultural beliefs as your looked after child, but it is important that you take their views and religious practices into account.
+As a foster carer, it is not essential that you share the same religion or cultural beliefs as your child in care, but it is important that you take their views and religious practices into account.
 It’s important to consider that culture and religion may be a big part of their personal identity and that by having some familiarity and understanding will help them to continue to feel supported to explore their own beliefs.

-If you are supporting a looked after child who has a different religion or cultural beliefs to yours or perhaps you have no religion, but your looked after child has a strong faith, the best thing you can do is support them.
+If you are supporting a child in care who has a different religion or cultural beliefs to yours or perhaps you have no religion, but your child in care has a strong faith, the best thing you can do is support them.
 There are various ways you can do this.

 In many cases, children with specific cultural beliefs will wear clothing which is suited to their religion.
 You should encourage them and buy them appropriate clothing, if they desire it.
 For example, the Hijab or Mosque Hat.